russellmorley/iotedge-lorawan-starterkit/Tools/Cli-LoRa-Device-Provisioning/README.md

 To build release artifacts use the PowerShell script provided (BuildForRelease.ps1).
 It creats a self-container package of the cli for different platforms (Windows, Linux and MacOS).

+Note: run Powershell as admin and enter 'Set-ExecutionPolicy -ExecutionPolicy RemoteSigned' in order to run the script.